ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 ## Before you begin
 {: #imd-md-prereqs}

 To access metadata service, you must have an instance identity access token.
-If you haven't already obtained one, see [Aquire an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service#imd-json-token).
+If you don't have one, see [Acquire an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service#imd-json-token).

 The metadata service is disabled by default.
 To enable it, see [Enable or disable the metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-metadata-service-enable).

-For detailed information and examples of the API calls described in this topic, see the [Metadata service API reference](/apidocs/vpc-metadata).
+For more information about these API calls and examples, see the [Metadata service API reference](/apidocs/vpc-metadata).

-Windows users have additional requirements to access and use the metadata service.
-For information, see [Setting up windows servers for using the metadata service](/docs/vpc?topic=vpc-imd-windows-configuration).
+Windows users have extra requirements to access and use the metadata service.
+For more information, see [Setting up windows servers for using the metadata service](/docs/vpc?topic=vpc-imd-windows-configuration).
 {: note}

 ## Retrieve instance metadata from your running virtual server instance